kristinebilgrav/sTELLeR/README.md

-# TELLR
+# sTELLeR

 non-reference transposable element calling on long-read data

 ![TELLR_flow](https://github.com/user-attachments/assets/ac9d5989-b56f-4356-8a91-7ab51ef6392d)

-TELLR is a fast and CPU light tool for detection of transposable element insertion in long-read data.
-It is also possible to look for other insertions by giving the fasta sequence in --TE_fasta.
-TELLR gives output in VCF file, is haplotype-aware and can run on genome assemblies as well as on any species
+sTELLeR is a fast and CPU light tool for detection of transposable element insertion in long-read data.
+It is also possible to look for other insertions by giving the fasta sequence in --TE_fasta. sTELLeR gives output in VCF file, is haplotype-aware and can run on genome assemblies as well as on any species

 Example scripts and fasta sequences are available at https://github.com/kristinebilgrav/TELLR_supplementary/